Preserve one of the best parts of by making a fall leaf garland with nothing more than leaves, beeswax, and thread.

 Now that you have everything set up, let the fun begin!

 Hold the leaves by the stem and dip into the wax.
 Coat it completely.
-Shake off the excess wax and hang it to dry on the line.
+Shake off the excess wax and hang it to dry on the line (or place on wax paper).
 Repeat until all the leaves are coated.

 It may be necessary to place the wax back over the water if it gets too cool and remelt.
 You’ll know when it’s getting too cool because it will clump on the leaves.